 This privacy statement does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on other websites you visit.

-Any changes we may make to our privacy statement in the future will be posted on this page.
+Any changes we make to our privacy statement will be posted on this page.
 Please check back frequently to see any updates or changes to our privacy statement.

 This privacy statement was drafted with brevity and clarity in mind.
-It does not provide exhaustive detail of all aspects of Nottinghamshire County Council’s collection and use of personal data.
-However, we are happy to provide any additional information or explanation needed.
-Any request for this should be sent to the Complaints and Information Team.
+It does not describe all aspects of Nottinghamshire County Council’s collection and use of personal data.
+If you would like any additional information or explanation please contact the Data Protection Officer.